anr-bmbf-pivot/draft-lenders-dns-cbor/draft-lenders-dns-cbor.md

 ### Name Compression {#sec:name-compression}

 For name compression, a tag TBDt encapsulating an unsigned integer _i_ can be appended to the sequence of text strings.
-To extend the name, the unsigned integer _i_ points to the _i_-th text string (counted depth first) in the overall DNS message.
+To extend the name suffix, the unsigned integer _i_ points to the _i_-th text string (counted depth first) in the overall DNS message.
-That string and all strings or another tag TBDt following the _i_-th string are appended to the domain.
+That string and all text strings or another tag TBDt following the string at the _i_-th position are appended to the name sequence.
-If another tag TBDt is encountered it is resolved in the same way.
+If another tag TBDt is encountered, it is resolved in the same way.
-Strings following a tag TBDt MUST NOT be appended to the domain name.
+Strings following a tag TBDt MUST NOT be appended to the name sequence.
-To prevent circular references, the DNS name suffix extension algorithm should error whenever a string is encountered more than once during the extension of a name.
+To prevent circular references, this DNS name suffix extension algorithm should error whenever a string position is encountered more than once during the extension of a name.
+Likewise, the algorithm should error whenever the _i_ is greater than the position of the previous seen string from this occurrence of tag TBDt.
+Only backward referencing is allowed for tagTBDt.
 Decompression stops when any other type than a text string or any other tag than tag TBDt are encountered.
 The pseudo-code for this DNS name suffix extension algorithm can be seen in {{fig:decode-name}}.

 ~~~
-function decode_name(cbor_pointer: cbor_major_type) -> array
+function decode_name(obj: cbor_obj, cbor_ptr: cbor_major_type): list
 {
-  name: array = []
+  name: list = []
-  visited: set = []
+  visited: set = {}
-  while (typeof(cbor_pointer) in [tstr, tag]):
+  while (typeof(cbor_ptr) in {tstr, tag}):
-    if typeof(cbor_pointer) == tag:
+    if typeof(cbor_ptr) == tag:
-      if tag_number(cbor_pointer) != TBDt:
+      if cbor_ptr.tag != TBDt:
         break
-      i: uint = tag_value(cbor_pointer)
+      i: uint = cbor_ptr.value
+      if i-th text string after (depth first) cbor_ptr:
+        return ERROR("Forward reference not allowed")
+      cbor_ptr =
-      cbor_pointer = go to i-th string (depth first) in CBOR object
+        jump to i-th text string (depth first) in obj
-      if cbor_pointer in visited:
+      if cbor_ptr in visited:
         return ERROR("Circular reference")
-    # cbor_pointer should be of type tstr at this point
+    # cbor_ptr should be of type tstr at this point
-    name.append(cbor_pointer)
-    visited.add(cbor_pointer)
+    name.append(cbor_ptr)
+    visited.add(cbor_ptr)
   return name
 }
 ~~~